isomerpages/moe-whitleysec/_useful-links/Direct School Admission/Leadership and Character.md

 Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
 The application is free-of-charge and will be open from 4 May 2023, 11am to 31 May 2023, 3pm.

-For more details, please refer to MOE website – www.moe.gov.sg/dsa-sec

-Should your child be shortlisted for an interview, you will be contacted between** 26 June and 11 September**.
+Should your child be shortlisted for an interview, you will be contacted between **26 June and 11 September**.

 **Useful MOE weblinks:**